Allergy Management Tips

 During Travel

-• Choose accommodation carefully: Request non-smoking, air-conditioned rooms
+• Request non-smoking, air-conditioned rooms

 Medications and Treatment